 I don’t see every email, I don’t see Hangouts at all, I don’t see Facebook Messenger or Foursquare.
 Much of this comes down to app support and settings for what apps are already there, hopefully fixed with the impending release of the GDK, but the notification system clearly has a long way to go.
 As someone who’s used to having a Pebble notify me for anything I want, I feel like Glass is just sitting idle on my head when it should be feeding me information.

 Nobody ever guaranteed that the future would be wholesale more convenient than the present, right?

 The upcoming release of the GDK has me excited about the possibilities of Glass in the very near future.
-Just taking a look at the apps released along with a "sneak peak" of the development kit shows the real power of what Glass can do if developers have the proper tools.
+Just taking a look at the apps released along with a "sneak peak" of the development kit can do if developers have the proper tools.
 Google Music on Glass has piqued my interest as well, to say the least.